Today I would like to talk about scaption.

-You can move the elbows so they are not only in the frontal plane (abduction).
-You move them about 30 degrees in front of the frontal plane.
+You can move the elbows, so they are not only in the frontal plane (abduction).
+You carry them about 30 degrees in front of the frontal plane.
 Then you perform the shoulder press movement.
-Instead of hitting the ends of the dumbbell at the top of the movement, you would hit the corners of the dumbbells.
-This puts the shoulder in a happier position and less likely to pinch.
+This puts the shoulder in a happier position and is less likely to pinch.
+Instead of hitting the ends of the dumbbell at the top of the action, you would hit the corners of the dumbbells.

 #4 – Overhead Pressing Is Evil!

-I don’t feel a shoulder press is the best or only overhead press movement to do.
+I don’t feel a shoulder press is the best or only overhead press movement.

-It could be a diagonal pull up or an incline bench press but I do want to do movements over 90 degrees of shoulder height for shoulder health.
+It could be a diagonal pull-up or an incline bench press, but I want to do movements over 90 degrees of shoulder height for shoulder health.